 If you interview with a company you really want to work for, be sure to do your research.

 - Ask questions.
-Find out what they’re Core Values are and what they’re all about.
+Find out what their Core Values are and what they’re all about.

 - Look around.
 Are employees happy?
 Or do they seem stressed out and ready to go postal?

 - Check out social media.
 What are people saying?

 - Visit their website.
 Does it seem like the type of company you’d want to work for?